5 Best AI Content Detectors: Can You Tell If It’s Human or AI?

 2. Copyleaks AI Content Detector

-Copyleaks is an advanced AI content detector that claims to detect content from most AI text tools, including ChatGPT.
+Copyleaks is an advanced AI content detector that claims to detect content from most AI writing tools, including ChatGPT.

 However, our testing told a different story.